RIOT-OS/RIOT/doc/doxygen/src/creating-modules.md

 See `sys/ztimer/Makefile` for an example in code.

-`SUBMODULES` can also be true-pseudomodules.
+`SUBMODULES` can also be true-pseudomodules, or become one by conditionally excluding the source files by adding them to `SUBMODULES_NO_SRC`.

 # Helper tools